ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 As stated in the grant request, the benefits we look to generate out of this report are as follows:

 - 🔸 **Potential rETH holders:** rETH’s APR can be proactively protected by shedding light on this matter and acting on time.
-A competitive rETH EPR is tablestakes to drive demand towards rETH.
+A competitive rETH EPR is essential to drive demand towards rETH.
 - 🔸 **rETH holders:** Same as above.
 - 🔸 **Potential Node Operators (NOs):** Higher staking APR by enforcing MEV relayer usage (either individually or for the entire smoothing pool NO cohort).
-- 🔸 **Community:** Sensitize the Rocket Pool community to the relevance of honest acting (as we observe and report misbehaviour) and to the maximization of MEV rewards for the sake of protocol competitiveness.
+- 🔸 **Community:** Sensitize the Rocket Pool community to the relevance of honest acting (as we observe and report misbehaviour) and to the maximization of MEV rewards for protocol competitiveness.
 - 🔸 **RPL holders:** See points above → demand to mint/create rETH and Rocket Pool validators → direct buying pressure (to spin-up validators) and indirect RPL buying pressure (secondary market premium = incentives to spin-up validators).

 The analysis starts right after the MEV grace period ended at slot 5203679 (2022-11-24 05:35:39Z UTC; see https://discord.com/channels/405159462932971535/405163979141545995/1044108182513012796), and ends at slot 9,899,999 (2024-09-06 12:00:11Z UTC).
 We will name this set of datapoints "the entire distribution" in this analysis.